AquilaEternus/Passgen-C/README.md

 #### How to Run:

-To run, compile using `make` and run the generated executable named `passgen`.
+Compile using `make` and run the generated executable with `./passgen`.

-Use `./passgen -h` to see program description available options.
+Use `./passgen -h` to see program description and available options.

+Example Usage:

+-  `./passgen 128` Generates a string 128 characters in length with all possible characters.

 #### Installation (Only on Linux):